aleph2c/miros/docs/_sources/setting_up_rabbit_mq.rst.txt

   [scotty]
   127.0.0.1

 Save (write-out) and exit the file.
 What I have done is to link my hostname, ``scotty`` to my IP address.
 127.0.0.1 is always the IP of your local machine.
-This is telling Ansible that I want to do a deployment to this machine when I reference ``scotty`` in the Ansible file (which we will talk about shortly).
+By writing this into the ``/etc/ansible/hosts`` file I am telling Ansible that I want to do a deployment to *this* machine when I reference ``scotty`` in the Ansible file (which we will talk about shortly).

 .. note::
-  If you want to have Ansible deploy RabbitMQ to other IP addresses, you can add them below the 127.0.0.1 address.
+  If you want to have Ansible deploy RabbitMQ to other IP addresses, you can add them below the 127.0.0.1 address in the ``/etc/ansible/hosts`` file.
 In this way you can have rabbitMq install everywhere you need it, all at once.

-Ansible does it's deployments using ssh.
-This means that we have to setup ssh for our computer.
+Ansible does its deployments using ssh.
+So to use Ansible we have to setup ssh for our computer.

 To do this, we generate a public and private key, then concatenate our public key into our ``authorized_keys``.
 If you don't have a ``id_rsa`` or a ``id_rsa.pub`` in your ``~/.ssh/`` directory, then you need to make them.
-To do this:
+To do
+this:

 .. code-block:: python